 If you are looking to support your team by preventing burn out this workshop is for you.
 As we know, by being proactive and making steps to prevent burn out companies save themselves the hassle and cost of employee turn-over.

 In this workshop we address compassion fatigue and how it impacts people’s personal and professional life.
 We take time to address practical steps in immediate preventing compassion fatigue.
 Finally we look at what to do if you find yourself in the middle of compassion fatiuege, how you got there, and how to recover.

 Do you ever wonder how screens are impacting children?
 Do they really cause behavioural difficulties, depression, anxiety or unwanted stress?
 If so, what do we do about it?

 As of May 2016, BC parents are now legally responsible for their children’s online activities.
-Essentially what the legal system is trying to communicate the importance of parenting the online world.
-There appears to be a gap between parents who grew up with very little access to personalized internet actives and the online atmosphere of children today.
+The legal system is trying to communicate the importance of parenting the online world.
+There is an obvious gap between parents who grew up with very little access to personalized internet and the online atmosphere of children today.

 This workshop addresses current research on how screen time impacts the biological, psychological and social development of children and teens.
-As primary caregivers are the key to raising healthy, well adjusted children the workshop seeks to address relevant topics kids and teens are encountering today, in order to support parents, youth workers, social workers, teachers and anyone who has an influence on a child or teen.
+Because primary caregivers are the key to raising healthy, well adjusted children the workshop seeks to address relevant topics that kids and teens are encountering today in order to support parents, youth workers, social workers, teachers and anyone who has an influence on a child or teen.
 Topics include:

 - brain development

 If you’d like training and support for your social workers, teachers, youth workers, or ministry team, or if you need an upgrade on relevant research and clinical assessment predictors impacting differential diagnosis as a therapist working with families, children or teens book a seminar today.